Student-plagiarism/plagiarism/README.md

 # Plagiarism-detector
 A web app to detect plagiarism percentage in multiple uploaded PDF files.
+> ⚠️ This web app tries to keep the process as fast as possible and hence the trade off in OCR comes with quality.
+It's efficiency is maximum for PDFs consisting machine readable fonts(computer typed text).
+However, it's just workable for handwritten PDFs.
+OCR efficiency also depends upon the scan quality of PDFs.
+So make sure to have good lighting and resolution when creating PDFs.

 ### Setup locally
 Step 1: Clone the repository